AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-direct-share.md

 ## Accessing the Share {#accessing-the-share}

-Once the share has been created for the account id provided, you must complete the [setup steps](https://docs.snowflake.com/en/user-guide/data-share-consumers.html){target="_blank"} within your Snowflake instance to access the data.
+After the share is created for the account ID provided, you must complete the [setup steps](https://docs.snowflake.com/en/user-guide/data-share-consumers.html){target="_blank"} within your Snowflake instance to access the data.

 >[!NOTE]
 >